-Edgar, a 2015 graduate of Holland High School, will be attending Western Michigan University this fall.
+Edgar, a 2015 graduate of Holland High School, is majoring in Computer Science at Western Michigan University.

 Going to college wasn’t something Edgar thought much about, and his grades reflected that.
 His lack of interest almost derailed any possibility of college after high school — and then, in his junior year, Edgar said, “I woke up.”